6 Back-to-School Gadgets You Need and How to Clean Them

 - Headphones: It’s great to use headphones when participating in live or recorded class sessions, especially if you have multiple people occupying one space.
-Headphones also can provide a more effective microphone than the one already in your device.
+Headphones can also provide a more effective microphone than the one already in your device.

 - We recommend using over-the-ear headphones like these since they are a little more comfortable and can also provide better sound.
 Many of them block out outside distracting sounds.

-- Computer Mouse: If you are using a laptop or desktop computer, we recommend purchasing a Bluetooth wireless mouse.
+- Computer mouse: If you are using a laptop or desktop computer, we recommend purchasing a Bluetooth wireless mouse.
 It’s easy to use and nice to eliminate cords.

-- We like this mouse from Logitech that’s battery-powered and wireless and comes in fun designs and colors!
+- We like this mouse from Logitech that’s battery-powered and wireless and comes in fun designs and colors.

 - Charger: It’s important to keep your devices charged since a lot of remote learning takes place on electronic devices.
 There are some great long cords that give your child mobility while they charge.
-You can also get some great outlet expanders that will let you plug in multiple devices and chargers at the same time.
+You can also get some outlet expanders that will let you plug in multiple devices and chargers at the same time.

-- We recommend this rechargeable stylus pen that is easy to use, compatible with both Apple products and other tablets, and comes in multiple colors.
+- We recommend this rechargeable stylus pen that is easy to use, compatible with Apple products and other tablets, and comes in multiple colors.

 Not all the tools you may need will be electronic.
 You can also purchase art supplies for your child.
 It’s important to break up the time they spend online and in front of a computer with hands-on learning.
 This can be in the form of arts and crafts, puzzles, games, or outdoor play.
-It can still be valuable to use paper and pen during your child’s schoolwork so it’s a great idea to supply their learning area with pens, pencils, and notebooks.
+It can still be valuable to use paper and pen during your child’s schoolwork, so it’s a great idea to supply their learning area with pens, pencils, and notebooks.

 Since many of the devices and gadgets your child may use during remote learning won’t be present when they get back into the classroom, you should still have things that will be familiar to them when they go back to school.

 - Make sure your child is washing their hands.
 This is a very easy and simple way to help prevent the spread of germs.
-Set a timer or schedule frequent hand washing during the day and make sure to wash with both water and soap for at least 20 seconds.
+Set a timer or schedule frequent hand washing during the day and make sure to wash with water and soap for at least 20 seconds.

 - Use our HomeSoap sanitizer.
 Our largest sanitizer can hold multiple items at once.
-It’s very easy to toss in a tablet and headphones at the end of the day and eliminate 99.99% of bacteria in just 10 minutes.
-The HomeSoap can hold most items your child may use, though larger items like a computer monitor won’t fit.
+It’s very easy to toss in a tablet and headphones at the end of the day and eliminate 99.99% of viruses and bacteria in just 10 minutes.* The HomeSoap can hold most items your child may use, though larger items like a computer monitor won’t fit.
 Make sure to check out the dimensions on our website to know what you can put into the HomeSoap.